dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 Not good! 😔

-One last thing before we go all out and explore this more.
-You probably haven't considered but the above example is pretty contrived, GROQ queries aren't just as simple as that.
-It can get more complicated especially when you're working with all different shapes of data.
-There are times that you'll do just more than that like filters, filters in projections or joins and/or pipes, and many more.
+One last thing before we go all out!
+The above example is pretty contrived, GROQ queries aren't just as simple as that.
+It can get more complicated especially when we're working with all different shapes of data.
+In some challenging datasets, there are times that we'll do one or many forms of projections, joins, filters, orders, pipes, and so many more.

-There are tons of possibilities and as an example below, we specified some projections instead of returning all values by default:
+There are tons of possibilities really and as another example, here below we added some projections to pick specific fields we want to get:

 ```bash
 *[color == "Red" && size == "Small" && gender == "Female"] {